LDAP Workstation Authentication

-package for an easy and quick way to start storing user and group information in OpenLDAP.
+package for a quick and easy way to start storing user and group information in OpenLDAP.

 sudo apt install ldapscripts